FedHB: Hierarchical Bayesian Federated Learning: Bayesian FL: Two Concrete Models

 \subsection{Mixture Model}

 Our motivation for mixture is to make the prior $p(\theta,\phi)$ more flexible by having multiple different prototypes, diverse enough to cover the heterogeneity in data distributions across clients.
-We consider:
+Specifically we let $\phi=\{\mu_1,\dots,\mu_K\}$, and define the prior as follows so that it contains $K$ networks (prototypes) that can broadly cover the clients data distributions:

-where $\phi=\{\mu_1,\dots,\mu_K\}$ contains $K$ networks (prototypes) that can broadly cover the clients data distributions, and $\sigma$ is the hyperparameter that captures perturbation scale, chosen by users or learned from data.
+where $\sigma$ is the hyperparameter that captures perturbation scale, chosen by users.
 Note that we put equal mixing proportions $1/K$ due to the symmetry, a priori.
 That is, each client can take any of $\mu_j$'s equally likely a priori.
 For the variational densities, we define: